 How is the forecast drawn up?

-The short-term forecast for the next quarter is then entered into the core medium-term prediction model, which is made up of tens of equations.
-The equations describe the key relationships within the Czech economy and between the Czech economy and the rest of the world.
-One of the core equations models the response of short-term interest rates to future economic developments.
-This central bank response sends the economy back to equilibrium in the medium term and gradually returns inflation to the CNB's target.
-The forecast generated by the core prediction model is again subject to expert debate in the prediction team and to other potential expert adjustments.
-This process of integration of the expert and model views of future economic developments is the most demanding and time-consuming part of the forecasting process.
-At the end of this process we obtain the final version of the baseline scenario of the CNB's macroeconomic forecast.
+Before the initial state is set, a short-term forecast is drawn up on the basis of an analysis of new data using special models and expert judgement.
+The short-term forecast for the next quarter is then entered into the core prediction model, which is made up of dozens of equations.
+The equations describe the key relationships in the Czech economy and between the Czech economy and the rest of the world over the medium term.
+The forecast generated by the core prediction model is again subject to expert debate among economists in the Monetary Department and to other potential expert adjustments.
+The process of integration of the model-based and expert views of future economic developments is the most demanding and time-consuming part of the forecasting process.
+At the end of this process we obtain the final version of the baseline scenario of the CNB’s macroeconomic forecast.